Project Details

 Description

-The Talinga CSG Project encompasses a network of 111 operational CSG wells, with the initiation of commercial production dating back to December 2007.
-Origin was looking for ways to make this large and ambitious project more energy efficient by taking wellhead gas and using that gas to generate power for the operation of the well.
-The C30 microturbines that Capstone offered at the time proved to be the perfect tool for Origin to do this and they brought one for almost every CSG well, resulting 100+ C30s being commissioned in Talinga.
-This was a case that was commissioned by another Capstone distributor that Optimal Group inherited when we became the sole Capstone distributor of Australia, New Zealand, and the Pacific.
+The Talinga CSG Project consists of 111 operating CSG wells, with commercial production beginning in December 2007.
+Origin was looking for ways to make this large and ambitious project more energy-efficient by taking wellhead gas and using that gas to generate power for the operation of the well.
+The C30 microturbines that Capstone offered at the time proved to be the perfect tool for Origin to do this, and they brought one for almost every CSG well, resulting in 100+ C30s being commissioned in Talinga.

-After a few years of commissioning and after we took over the distributorship, the microturbines started to have huge reliability issues relating to combustion caused by the high liquid content in the fuel.
+After a few years of commissioning and after we took over the distributorship, the C30 microturbines started to have huge reliability issues relating to combustion caused by the high liquid content in the fuel.
 We approached Origin with a solution for this problem, who were on the verge of decommissioning all of the C30s in Talinga.
 Our solution was to design, build and install knockout fuel pre-conditioning skids that extracted the water content from the gas before sending it into the microturbines.
-This was a solution Origin was happy to try and we ended up installing the skids adjacent to the microturbines.
+This was a solution Origin was happy to take on, and we ended up installing the skids adjacent to the microturbines.
 As a result, the microturbines have been running perfectly ever since.